skxawng-cu/mod-tele-new-players/README.md

 If you need to change the module configuration, go to your server configuration folder (where your `worldserver` or `worldserver.exe` is), copy `telenewplayers.conf.dist` to `telenewplayers.conf` and edit that new file.

+## TODO
+- Add a delay for teleport to reduce the network trafic.
+- Clean player inventory after the first login.

 ## Credits